Molesmalo/StarWarsMod4AirMash/Extensions-part4.md

 Here, we create an array that contains the files we need to change, and then we proceed to iterate over the files.
 If the current file name is in the list, we change its URL.

+Also, in this example we do use the constructor, because the theme changes the color of the main screen window when the instance is created.

-View the full code if you want: [Download the file](https://molesmalo.github.io/StarWarsMod4AirMash/assets/themes/StPatricksDay2018/st-patricks-theme.js)
+You can view the full code for this example here: [Download the file](https://molesmalo.github.io/StarWarsMod4AirMash/assets/themes/StPatricksDay2018/st-patricks-theme.js)

 &nbsp;